Discovering Mythology (Challenge Kit)

 Herakles (HAIR'-UH-KLEEZ)

-• the Greek name for Hercules
+• The Greek name for Hercules

 • Son of Zeus